hmcts/pip-data-management/README.md

-# Spring Boot application template
+# Publication and Information - Data Management

 [![Build Status](https://travis-ci.org/hmcts/spring-boot-template.svg?branch=master)](https://travis-ci.org/hmcts/spring-boot-template)

 ## Purpose

-The purpose of this template is to speed up the creation of new Spring applications within HMCTS and help keep the same standards across multiple teams.
-If you need to create a new app, you can simply use this one as a starting point and build on top of it.
+The purpose of this service is to provide the ability to manage data based on data governance, retention and security policies.
+Including providing Usage Data & MI to SDP

 ## What's inside

 The template is a working application with a minimal setup.
 It contains:
- * application skeleton
- * setup script to prepare project
  * common plugins and libraries
  * docker setup
  * swagger configuration for api documentation ([see how to publish your api documentation to shared repository](https://github.com/hmcts/reform-api-docs#publish-swagger-docs))
  * code quality tools already set up
- * integration with Travis CI
  * Hystrix circuit breaker enabled
  * MIT license and contribution information
  * Helm chart using chart-java.